- Anorexia nervosa is a serious eating disorder characterized by restricted food intake and fear of weight gain.

 Food-related symptoms

-It’s important to know that most people with anorexia doeat.
+Contrary to myths, having anorexia doesn’t mean not eating at all; most people with anorexia eat.
 Their behaviors or attitude around food, however, may indicate they are struggling.
 Here are some common warning signs:

 - Studying nutrition labels (without a medical reason) and counting calories